LewCarlson/CRA/README.md

 # CRA
 Course Rating Assistant, Automation of the Golf Course Rating Process

-This is the Windows 10 version of CRA Refered to as W10CRA Visual Studio and Visual Basic are its tools.
+This App is made up of 3 parts all use Visual Studio:

-Parts of this software are used to create a Libary (dll) to be used in MobileCRA.
+  W10CRA            Visual Basic UI + Visual Basic Backing Logic CRAClassLibrary   W10CRA Backing Logic (.Net Standard) MobileCRA         Xamarin UI + CRAClassLibrary

-I do this with Visual Studio on my machine and include the result in MobileCRA resources.
+Any change to the W10CRA "Backing Logic" is added to the CRAClassLibrary the result is included in MobileCRA resources.

-Any change to the "Backing Logic" is added to the CRALib
+As of 5/9/2021 MobileCRA is only available on Android.
+Don't have access to an Apple machine at this time.